AlphaRLee/RPBot/Commands.md

 If you already claimed a different character, you will automatically unclaim that character before claiming this one.
 You cannot claim a character that has already been claimed by another user.
 Ask them to run `&unclaim <character>` first.

+You can force another player to claim a character by tagging them as the last argument in this command.
+Please don't abuse this.

 **Example**
 `&claim char1` - Claim `Char1` for yourself.
 Note that names are case-insensitive

 ### `&unclaimchar`
-Alias `&unclaim`
+Alias `&unclaim [@User]`

 End your claim on a character and allow other players to claim it.
+You can force another user to unclaim their character by tagging them as the last argument in this command.
+Please don't abuse this.

 ### `&setattr <value>[/<max_value>] <attribute> [character]`
 Alias `&set`

 Set an attribute for a character to the specified value.
 Defaults to the user's character if the character is not defined.
 By adding `/<max_value>` to the end of the value, you can set a maximum value for that attribute.

-Attributes and max values must be integers.
+Attributes come in two variants:
+1. Number Attributes - these are simple attributes that adds a fixed value, and supports a maximum value.
+Both the attribute value and maximum value must be integers.
    For the `&roll` command using an attribute with a maximum value, only the current value is used.
+2. Expression Attributes - this attribute can be any valid dice expression (see `&roll` command), including any attributes, but excluding the target character.
+   If the expression attribute includes any attributes within, the `&roll` command will use the character's attribute values.
+   **Note**: Do not include any spaces in the expression attribute value.
+     * **Correct**: `&set hammer d6+str`
+     * **Incorrect**: `&set hammer d6 + str`

 If the attribute does not exist on the character, the attribute is added.

 **Note**: Maximum values can be changed by running the `&set` command, but currently cannot be removed.
 To remove a maximum value, use `&deleteattribute` and recreate the attribute

+**Note**: Replacing a number attribute with an expression attribute with the same name will effectively delete all information about the number attribute
+(i.e. maximum value and buffs are deleted).

 **Examples**
 * `&setattr strength 6` - Set the strength attribute to 6 for the current character